omadeli/Analysing-effect-of-TA65-on-hsCRP-levels-in-post-myocardial-infarction-patients/README.md

 ## Exploring the mean of each group
 The mean of hsCRP for placebo group and TA65 group were explored for each fixed effect.
 ![image](https://github.com/user-attachments/assets/8f7f9df2-4ccc-4a58-b311-06f021832ddf)
+The plots consistently demonstrate a decrease in hsCRP levels over time for both treatment groups.
+The TA65 treatment group exhibits lower hsCRP levels in comparison to the Placebo group particulary in the NSTEMI group and male gender.
+This observation suggests that TA65 may have a beneficial impact on reducing inflammatory markers over time, potentially influencing clinical outcomes with male patients who are also in the NSTEMI group.
+Due to the variations in intercepts, it is important to interpret the statistical significance of these findings in conjunction with other analyses to reach definitive conclusions about the efficacy of TA65.

 # MODELLING DATA
 The lmer package from R. Linear mixed models were fitted using the lmer() function.The models were incrementally built, starting with a simple random intercept model and progressing to interaction models.
 The models were employed to analyse the clinical trial specifically focusing on hsCRP levels measured at baseline, 6 months, and 12 months.
 In our case, the response variable is the log-transformed hsCRP levels (hscrp_log), the fixed effects include treatment group (rand_group), time (timef), and other covariates such as gender, ACS type (acs_type), and CD8 proportion (cd8_prop), while the random effects account for the variability among individual subjects (subject_id).
-ALinear Mixed Effect Model was fitted with the interaction terms specified for the randomised group and time.
+A Linear Mixed Effect Model was fitted with interaction terms specified for the randomised group and time.
 # RESULT AND EVALUATION
 The results revealed a significant reductions in hsCRP levels at both 6 months (Estimate: -1.20233, p < 0.001) and 12 months (Estimate: -1.29079, p < 0.001) as expected.
 The interaction terms for the TA65 treatment, however, did not reach significance (6 months: Estimate: 0.05380, p =0.862; 12 months: Estimate: -0.08322, p = 0.788).
 The TA65 treatment effect’s estimate of -0.06766 in suggests a 6.6% decrease in hsCRP levels compared to the placebo group, though this was not statistically significant (p = 0.758).